THE LEE COUNTY LIBRARY

 The Lee County Library provides wireless access for public Internet use.
 The Library provides wireless access as a service to expand access to Internet information resources, including PINES and GALILEO.

-Lee County Library upholds and affirms the right and responsibility of parents to determine and monitor their children’s use of library resources.
-Parents and guardians are encouraged to work closely with their children in the library and particularly on the Internet.
-Parents are expected to monitor and supervise their children’s use of the Internet in selecting material that is consistent with personal and family values and is appropriate for the age and understanding of their children.
-Minors who visit the library without a parent or guardian are responsible for their own decisions and behavior.
+Lee County Library upholds and affirms the right and responsibility of parents to determine and monitor their children’s use of Library resources.
+Parents, guardians, and caregivers are encouraged to work closely with their children in the library and particularly on the Internet.
+Parents, guardians, and caregivers are expected to monitor and supervise their children’s use of the Internet in selecting material that is consistent with personal and family values and is appropriate for the age and understanding of their children.
+Minors who visit the Library without a parent, guardian, or caregiver are responsible for their own decisions and behavior.
 The Library does not and cannot provide this monitoring or supervision.

 Exercise Caution During Internet Use